-However the water doesn’t look so good on the northern part.
+Although staying at one of the beach hotels is the best option for having a dip in the Dead Sea the water doesn’t look so pretty there.
 If you wanna find the most instagrammable places around the Dead Sea you have to drive to the southern side!

 How to get there: Park your car at the Coral reefs (2km south from the Mujib Chalets) and have a walk on the shore.
 You will find many amazing salt formations along the way and the sparkling blue water is crystal clear.
 It kinda makes you feel that you are walking on a Caribbean island, except the white beach is made of salt, not sand.

 Best time to go: You can go there any time of the day but if you want to create the most epic photos then go there for sunset!